-I will be assuming you are of reasonable technical ability already- that is the concept of how to proficiently use most types of generic software like text editors, navigation of a file manager, etc- furthermore, I will avoid going into high level math, chemistry, and physics as much as is practical- mostly because knowing these things is typically not actually useful in the daily life of someone who works on any of this beyond those that are doing cutting edge research or are planning to teach, in which case you should actually go to college instead of reading this.
+I will be assuming you are of reasonable technical ability already- that is the concept of how to proficiently use most types of generic software like text editors, navigation of a file manager, etc. Furthermore, while I will go into high level math, chemistry, and physics, I don’t think they’re strictly needed for every reader as knowing these things is typically not actually useful in the daily life of someone who works on any of this beyond those that are doing cutting edge research or are planning to teach.
+In either of those cases you should actually go to college instead of reading this.
 For everyone else, welcome.
-This is the document which can save you going to college and taking classes full of useless information you will inevitably forget and for which employers don’t care about to begin with.
+This site aims to save you going to college, getting hundreds of thousands of dollars in debt, and taking classes full of useless information you will inevitably forget and for which employers don’t care about to begin with.

 Following along will require a few things.
 The first of which is dedication and time.
 If you don’t have the desire to put in at least a little bit of work there is simply no way I can help, that said, if you’re reading this instead of watching Netflix I believe that’s already proof enough you want to learn.
 Next is hardware and software, namely you’ll be needing a few development boards and Linux, but I’ll get into those with time.

 Before we get started there are a few things I recommend reading and watching first.
 These should give you a bit of an overview of some of the things that will be covered to give you at least a tiny bit of familiarity as each concept comes up.

 While I will be covering a lot more than just Computer Science, I recommend this overview of the topics covered in CS: Map of Computer Science by Dominic Walliman